 The screen size is 128x128 pixels, which is not a very sharp resolution compared to phones, tablets or desktops, although it seems okay because the watch itself is small, and it is more evident than previous editions.
 It's prone to getting fingerprint smudges even though it's not a touchscreen, so wearers should be careful to try not to touch the screen.

 Ease of Use

 The bottom left button works as a back button and leads to milestones and a tracking page, adjusts settings, and sets alarms.
 The button on the top right allows different tracking modes for cycling, walking, indoor or outdoor running, and cardio.
-The bottom right button scrolls through notifications, resting heart rate, active minutes, calorie burn, step counts, weather, and previous workout data.
-It can also control playback of smartphone music.
+The bottom right button scrolls through notifications, rest heart rate, active minutes, calorie burn, step counts, weather and previous workout data.
+It can also control the playback of smartphone music.

 For example, losing the heart rate monitor will save up to $90; color display and Connect IQ add $10 to the price; and adding a lactate threshold, advanced dynamics, and strava suffer score will double the cost of the watch.

 The apps allow the user to upload data, compete with friends, and track activities and milestones.
 The watch is also compatible with a heart rate strap in case someone needs the extra accuracy in their heart rate monitoring data.
 Cyclers can use a cadence sensor and a footpad with this watch.

 - Updated high resolution display works well both indoors and outdoors

 - Vibration alerts notify the user of smart notifications, activity milestones, running prompts, and progress of virtual pacing

 - Smart connectivity automatically uploads data to Garmin Connect, provides smart notifications, controls music, and automatically updates

 - Heart Rate Monitoring uses Garmin Elevate technology to track the wearer's heart 24/7 and does not need an extra strap